WVII-TV: History

 Seaway Broadcasting merged with current owner Rockfleet Broadcasting in 1998.
 Under Rockfleet, WVII ventured into low-power broadcasting in Bangor; it signed a local marketing agreement with James McLeod, owner of W30BF (the former Bangor transmitter for Maine Public Television Plus) and WBGR-LP (channel 33), in 2000, and relaunched channel 30 as UPN affiliate WCKD-LP, which also carried some Fox Sports programming (in the 1990s, WVII itself carried some sports programming from Fox on a secondary basis), in 2001.
 WCKD tried to become a full Fox affiliate that October after Portland's WPXT announced that it would switch to The WB, but was blocked from doing so by UPN; this did not stop the station from continuing its existing relationship with Fox Sports.
-As a result, from October 2001 to April 2003, Fox's primetime and children's programming in the Bangor and Portland areas was carried by Foxnet, which served as the network's affiliate for the entire state of Maine during that time.
+As a result, from October 2001 to April 2003, Fox's prime time and children's programming in the Bangor and Portland areas was carried by Foxnet, which served as the network's affiliate for the entire state of Maine during that time.
 After Rockfleet Broadcasting acquired W22BU (channel 22) from MS Communications in 2003, it changed that station's call letters to WFVX-LP and, on April 13, affiliated it with Fox.
 Rockfleet moved all of WCKD's syndicated and local programming, but not the UPN affiliation, to WFVX.
 That August, Rockfleet and James McLeod agreed to end the LMA with WCKD.

 WVII made national news in a New York Times article on October 30, 2006, quoting General Manager Michael Palmer saying "when Bar Harbor is underwater, then we can do global warming stories.
 Until then," he added, "no more."
 According to Palmer, this policy, implemented the preceding summer, was introduced because: "a) we do local news, b) the issue evolved from hard science into hard politics and c) despite what you may have heard from the mainstream media, this science is far from conclusive."
 In an e-mail message to the station's operations manager, a news anchor, and a news reporter, Palmer placed "global warming stories in the same category as 'the killer African bee scare' from the 1970s or, more recently, the Y2K scare when everyone's computer was going to self-destruct."
 Palmer eventually told the Bangor Daily News that the e-mail was in response to an "overtly political" report from a former reporter and that the station did not intend to stop reporting on global warming altogether; on the following night's newscast, WVII broadcast a report in which residents were asked if they felt global temperatures were rising "so we could immediately dispel the rumor."